bbc/ebu-tt-live-toolkit/docs/source/conversion_from_ebutt.rst

 The document's frame rate, frame rate multiplier and drop mode are taken into account when doing the conversion.
-This means that illegal frame values will cause an exception to be raised.
+This means that illegal frame values will cause a :py:class:`ebu_tt_live.errors.TimeFormatError` exception to be raised.

 Elements with ``begin`` or ``end`` attributes that fall before the start of programme are discarded.